MiracleUFO/react-g-translator/README.md

   - `to`: Language to translate to.
 Optional.
     - Defaults to *user's current browser language setting*.
     - *Type string*.
-If string provided is not found in [supported languages](https://cloud.google.com/translate/docs/languages) will default to  *user's current browser langauge setting*.
+If string provided is not found in [supported languages](https://cloud.google.com/translate/docs/languages) will default to  *user's current browser language setting*.
     - Overriden by [`setLanguageTo`](#hook-setlanguageto) hook.
 (Coming in V2)

  - `shouldFallback`: Determines error handling.
 In <Wrapper /> displays original text when true, or empty string otherwise (when error).
 Optional.